 - Insufficient rinsing of the hair following shampooing can irritate and inflame the scalp.

 - Using harsh, synthetic chemicals, that are found in most shampoos – can create the problem or make it worse.
-Our Sodium Lauryl Sulphate (SLS) free shampoo avoids SLS (the harsh foaming agent) and has no synthetic fragrances, colours, salicylic acid or petrochemical derivatives.
+Our SLS Free Shampoo avoids SLS (the harsh foaming agent) and has no synthetic fragrances, colours, salicylic acid or petrochemical derivatives.

 - Using hair styling products laden with chemicals can also cause reactions and inflammation.